brimdata/zq/docs/tutorials/zed.md

 ---
-sidebar_position: 2
+weight: 2
+title: zed
-sidebar_label: zed
+heading: zed Tutorial
 ---

-# zed Tutorial

 `zq` is great, but what if we have a lot of data on which we want to perform search and analytics?
 This is where the `zed` command comes in. `zed` builds on the type